Bylaws

 Section 7.
 Removal of Officers.

-1. An office shall be deemed vacated and its officer removed upon the officer’s third absence without just from general membership meetings and/or executive board meetings.
+1. An office shall be deemed vacated and its officer removed upon the officer’s third absence without an excused absence from general membership meetings and/or executive board meetings.

 2. The President or Executive Board may remove an officer upon determining that the officer failed to perform the duties of the office, subject to confirmation by a majority of the Executive Board excluding the vote of that officer.
 The executive board is subject to a quorum of sixty percent.